-What are the benefits?
+What are the benefits:

-An apprenticeship contract in a school or other provider, working with children from Year 1 upwards.
+An apprenticeship contract in a school or with another provider, working with children from Year 1 upwards but not adults.

 Alongside the Apprenticeship Standard for Teaching Assistants, the apprentice will study Level 2 Functional Skills qualifications in English and Maths (if these have not already been achieved at point of entry).

-The Maths and English Functional Skills must be achieved prior to the End Point Assessment.
+The Maths and English Functional Skills must be achieved prior to the End-point Assessment.